KatherineMichel/portfolio/doc/2024-recap.md

 ### Preventative Care

-Continuing with my wellness activities, my doctor and I created a comprehensive, longterm annual preventative care plan.
+Continuing with my wellness activities, for the first time, my doctor and I created a comprehensive, longterm annual preventative care plan.
 I completed a full physical, mammogram, colon cancer screening, and got up-to-date with my vaccinations.
 I feel fortunate to be "healthy as a horse."

 To improve my longterm health, I've cut back on animal products and now "eat the rainbow" often at home and work.